-What Styles of Music does a Teacher teach?
+What Styles of Music Does a Teacher Teach?

 Be sure to ask this question before a prospective teacher asks what styles of music you would like to play.

-A teacher should be honest on the types and styles of music they teach and not a jack-of-all-trades teacher.
-Search out a teacher that is an expert in the particular styles of music you would like to play.
-My response for a student wanting to learn classical guitar is:
+A teacher should be honest on the types and styles of music they teach, and not a jack-of-all-trades teacher.
+Search out a teacher who is an expert in the particular styles of music you would like to play.
+My response to a student wanting to learn classical guitar is:

-Remember you don't have to study with only one teacher at a time.
+Note: — You don't have to study with only one teacher at a time.
 A good teacher would not be offended if you studied with other teachers at the same time.

-You get what you pay for." sometimes can hold true.
-In demand teachers will command higher rates simply by demand.
-As a teacher it can actually be used as a way of filtering out less committed students.
-The rate in my area ranges from $15 for thirty minutes to $100 an hour.
+You get what you pay for., is still valid in most situations.
+In-demand, teachers will command higher rates by the demand for their services.
+As a teacher, rates can be a way to filter out less committed students.
+The price for lessons in my area ranges from $20 for thirty minutes to $100 an hour.